NFL Fantasy Football Week 6: Start ‘Em Sit ‘Em Wide Receivers & A Big Sleeper To Keep An Eye On

 Broncos’ Emmanuel Sanders

-Late Sunday afternoon, Denver will be taking on the Rams, a team that has allowed six receivers to either score or gain a minimal of 100 total yards on average in their last three games.
+Late Sunday afternoon, Denver will be taking on the Rams, a team that has allowed six receivers to either score or gain a minimum of 100 total yards on average in their last three games.
 Rams cornerback Aqib Talib is on injured reserve due to an ankle injury, and this could spell some great catches and yardage for Emmanuel Sanders, as many NFL pundits are expecting him to be a target for quarterback Case Keenum.

-In every game this NFL season, Sanders has scored a minimum of 10 PPR.
+In every game this season, Sanders has scored a minimum of 10 PPR.
 The wide receiver is projected to log 13.5 fantasy points on Sunday.
-If you have Sanders on your NFL football fantasy team, many experts have him listed as a start ’em player for the Rams game.
+If you have Sanders on your football fantasy team, many experts have him listed as a start ’em player for the Rams game.

 Sit ‘Em Wide Receivers For NFL Week 6 Fantasy Football